f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltAwsSite.rst

 Create AWS Volt Site
 ====================
-In this section we will VoltConsole to create an AWS VPC and a new Volterra Site in that VPC.
+In this section we will use VoltConsole to create an AWS VPC and a new Volterra Site in that VPC.

 Terminology
 ~~~~~~~~~~~